microsoft/ztlabguide/src/docs/5 - Hybrid Deployment.md

 3. At the next screen, deployment details will be presented in the template, an option will be provided to customize some of the template details, such as changing the VM size, VM name, AD Domain Name, etc. Again, for simplicity keep the default and input details only into the required fields that are denoted with a red asterix, and which are self-explanatory.

+>[!TIP]
+>Consider choosing a region that supports the Azure Bastion Developer SKU for free access to securely connect to your VM.
+>For more information, see [Free Azure Bastion Developer SKU](https://learn.microsoft.com/en-us/azure/bastion/quickstart-developer-sku).

 ![Graphical user interface, text, application, email Description automatically generated](img/hybriddeploy.003.png)

 ***Note:*** Make sure to document the **Admin Username** and **Password**, as well as the **Domain Name** that is specified as this will be the name of the Active Directory domain and this information will be required to logon onto the domain controller once the deployment is complete.
 The **Domain Name** will be not used in the tenant and is not needed to be publicly resolvable in DNS, and so can be anything you like.